Regression Modeling Strategies

 Prof. Frank E. Harrell Jr.

 He is author of the book Regression Modeling Strategies, Second Edition (Springer, 2015) and teaches courses in biostatistical modeling.
 He is a Fellow of the American Statistical Association and was the recipient of the ASA’s WJ Dixon award for excellence in statistical consulting in 2014.
-He is active on Twitter under @f2harrell and leads datamethods.org for in-depth discussion of data-related methodologies.
+He is active on BlueSky and Twitter under @f2harrell and leads datamethods.org for in-depth discussion of data-related methodologies.

 Drew G. Levy PhD